devlikeapro/waha-docs/content/en/blog/_index.md

 ---
 title: "Blog"
-description: "WAHA - WhatsApp HTTP API that you can install on your own server and run in less than 5 minutes!"
+description: "WAHA - WhatsApp API that you can install on your own server and run in less than 5 minutes!"
 date: 2020-10-06T08:49:55+00:00
 lastmod: 2020-10-06T08:49:55+00:00
 draft: false